 So don’t hesitate to ask!
 Most of us don’t bite.

-The JPEG file format is typically reserved for photographs – not digital art or designs containing text.
+Typically, photos are the only files that should come in the JPEG format – not digital art or designs containing text.
 Unfortunately, JPEG tends to be the most requested format, mainly because the average Etsy buyer is not very familiar with the design and printing process.

 PDF, on the other hand, does not rasterize text and graphics like JPEG does, which allows for a more clean and sharp image.
 For this reason, PDF is the best choice when ordering invitations, stationery, prints, etc.